SitramSoft/programming_practice/Python/README.md

 ## **Progress**

+### 17.02.2021

+* The neural network outputs a prediction based on the input and the weight.
+* Th network can give false predictions then it should try to adjust the weights in order to predict more accurately the next time it sees the same input
+* Implementing a simple neural network with a single node
+* Network sensitivity is related to the weight.
+If the weight is very high then even the tiniest input can create a large variation in prediction.
+* page 49

 ### 16.02.2021

 * Created support for solving challenged from [Hackarrank.com](https://www.hackerrank.com/dashboard) in python.
 No solutions yet added to the repo